 - I start to notice where my fight or flight kicks in and that’s always a good place to start [unraveling].

 - I don’t believe anyone comes here unworthy, I think we take on unworthiness.

 - I call my inner critic my inner terrorist, and I don’t negotiate with terrorists!

 - It’s always a good day to unravel

 - Unraveling isn’t a method or a pattern, it’s an organic process.

 LINKS + THINGS MENTIONED:

-Each week Tanya and a guest star (an expert in their zone of genius) take on a topic that is UP in their work, or in the work of their clients, particularly as it relates to the Impostor Complex.
+Each week Tanya and a guest star (an expert in their zone of genius) take on a topic that is UP in their work, or in the work of their clients.
 (Can’t step into your starring role when perfectionism, procrastination, boundaries, comparison, people pleasing, diminishment, and overwhelm are in the way, right?)